 Thermal Camera

-Temperature imbalances in your home, school, or workplace are invisible to the unaided eye, and some may not even be felt.
-Yet, hidden discrepancies in your building’s thermal imprint can impact your safety, overall health, your budget, and the useful life of the building.
+Small leaks around windows and doors, or in air conditioning systems, are invisible to the naked eye, and in some cases may not even be felt.
+These hidden leaks in your building’s thermal envelop can impact the building occupant’s safety and overall health, your budget, and the useful life of the building.
 Unidentified hot spots, for example, may indicate overloaded circuits, faulty wiring, or overheated electrical components which pose the risk of fire.
-These same places, as well as unusual cold spots, may denote gaps in insulation which compromise energy efficiency.
+These same places, as well as unusual cold spots, may denote gaps in insulation which compromise energy efficiency, and cost you money.
 And temperature discrepancies may also be a sign of moisture lurking behind walls, foundation seepage, and mold-prone areas.
-These, in turn, compromise structural integrity while they increase your susceptibility to respiratory ailments such as asthma and allergies.
+These, in turn, compromise a building’s structural integrity while increasing susceptibility to respiratory ailments such as asthma and allergies – the leading cause of student absence.

 Learn more about this product from the manufacturer’s website.